restatedev/examples/python/basics/README.md

 3. Start the app as follows:
    - Durable execution example: `python -m hypercorn --config hypercorn-config.toml app/1_durable_execution.py:app`
+   - The building blocks example is not runnable and more like a reference of what you can do with the API
-   - Workflows example: `python -m hypercorn --config hypercorn-config.toml app/2_workflows.py:app`
+   - Virtual Objects example: `python -m hypercorn --config hypercorn-config.toml app/2_virtual_objects.py:app`
-   - Virtual Objects example: `python -m hypercorn --config hypercorn-config.toml app/3_virtual_objects.py:app`
+   - Workflows example: `python -m hypercorn --config hypercorn-config.toml app/3_workflows.py:app`

 4. Start the Restate Server ([other options here](https://docs.restate.dev/develop/local_dev)):
     ```shell